What skills do kids actually need for Kindergarten readiness?

 I know why you’re here.

-You’re looking for a magical, unicorn type answer to the age-old question: “Is my child ready for Kindergarten?”
-Or rather “Will my kid be successful in Kindergarten?”
+You’re looking for a magical, unicorn type answer to today’s hottest question: “How do I make my child Kindergarten-ready?”

-It’s a big deal sending our kids off in the world and we may wonder if we’ve set them up for a good time or if this is going to be total bust.
+It’s a big deal sending our kids off into the world and we wonder if we’ve set them up for a good time or if this is going to be a total bust.
+We want our kids to be successful.
+We want our kids to be confident.
+We want our kids to THRIVE in kindergarten.

 The truth is: kindergarten readiness isn’t as academic as you might think….